Fibbles/whodis/README.md

 ## What is it?

-A small World of Warcraft addon to display notes besides character names in chat and tooltips.
+A small World of Warcraft addon to display notes beside character names in chat and tooltips.
 It will pull information from the guild notes by default but these can be overridden with custom notes.
 The main purpose of this addon is to display your guild's main character names alongside alts.
 However, you can use it to set a custom note against any player, in any guild, on any server.